 - Quickly accessed thanks to the large pouch

 - Also comes with a sharpening stone and wire cutters

 Another option for military enthusiasts is any knife from the U.S. Military.
 The branches tend to have their own unique choices for standard issue military knives, so there’s a decent selection to choose from.
 For example, the official USMC fighting knife is a 7″ Ka-Bar knife.
-A gun is easily the most obvious tool when it comes to soldiers, but a fixed blade knife has so many more uses in situations where a gun is simply not effective.
+A gun is easily the most obvious tool when it comes to soldiers, but fixed blade survival knives have so many more uses in situations where a gun is simply not effective.
 A gun can suffer from a breakdown or run out of ammunition.
 A good, fixed blade knife isn’t going to have those issues.
 A military survival knife can be used for everything, from digging a hole to food preparation.
 A knife can easily help a soldier survive on the battlefield, or help you through an intense camping trip deep in the wilderness.

 The best military survival knife is definitely SOG Fixed Blade Knife with Sheath:

 - Serves as a survival knife, a hunting knife and also a tactical knife

 - Stainless steel, full tang, 7 inch and 10.3 ounces

 - Great grip thanks to the glass-reinforced nylon that requires no maintenance